Volleyball Tryout Evaluation Form

 Position specialization starts to matter.
 Identify potential setters by their hand position and court vision.
 Watch for libero candidates who dig everything and talk constantly.
 Future middles need explosive first steps and quick arm swings.

-Recommended Evaluation Weighting by Age
+Recommended Evaluation Priority by Age

 | Age Group | Physical Skills | Volleyball IQ | Character |